medea-project/ipcc-fact-checking/README.md

 This project collects verbatim copies of source documents together with extracted data, for fact checking:

-* at top level, folders for source organizations
+* at top level, one folder per website/publisher of source documents
-* optionally, subdirectories for groups within the organization
-* subdirectories for documents published by a group/organization
-* optionally, subdirectories for sections within the document
+* within, one subdirectory per source document
-* subdirectories for data sets together with the corresponding extract of the document
+* within, one subdirectory per data set together with the corresponding extract of the document
+  (e.g. one page or section)

 ## Attribution